Expected learning outcomes

 - Risk Management in the context of an Information Security Management system

-- Study of a method for risk analysis
+- Study of framework / standards for risk assessment

 Net Support Learning